sdras/recipe-box/content/recipes/shrimp-pasta.md

 ---
 title: Spicy Shrimp, Sausage, and Red Pepper Pasta
-description: A hearty blend of Italian flavors, warming for cool days.
+description: A hearty blend of Italian flavors, this dish is complex without being hard to make.
+The proportions aren't an exact science, so add and remove ingredients as you see fit and based on what's ripe.
 meal: Dinner
 img: shrimppasta.jpg
 alt: shrimp pasta